Thomas Higson (cricketer, born 1873)

 Higson was a right-arm off-break bowler and took 41 first-class wickets at an average of 28.41 and a best performance of 4 for 74.
 He was a right-hand batsman and played 50 innings in 29 first-class matches at an average of 12.69 and a top score of 46.

 From 1931 to 1934, Higson was a member of the Selection Committee, with Sir Pelham Warner and P. A. Perrin.
-He helped to choose the M.C.C. side which visited Australia in 1932–33 for the controversial bodyline tour.
+He helped to choose the M.C.C. team which visited Australia in 1932–33 for the controversial bodyline tour.
 On this, his view was that such bowling was detrimental to cricket.
 He had strong views on many aspects of the game and in 1934 argued for two-day single innings county matches to brighten the game.

 Higson was chairman of Lancashire County Cricket Club from 1932 to 1949, in succession to Sir Edwin Stockton.

 Higson died at Grange-over-Sands, Lancashire, at the age of 75.
 His sons Thomas Higson and Peter Higson also played first-class cricket for Lancashire, and his brother Peter Higson played for Cheshire.